LazaroJPR/Wi-Fi-Coverage-Analysis-and-Optimization-UFES-Sao-Mateus/PlantaGrid/README.md

 <h1>🧠 Floor Plan to Weighted Graph for Wi-Fi Navigation Simulations</h1>

-This module converts a **floor plan image** into a **weighted graph**, where nodes represent navigable points and edges represent weighted paths based on detected obstacles (walls, doors, windows, etc.).
+This software converts a **floor plan image** into a **weighted graph**, where nodes represent navigable points and edges represent weighted paths based on detected obstacles (walls, doors, windows, etc.).

 ## 📌 Visual Example